usydroboticsclub/SimulatedRobotics/2_keyboard_control_arm/README.md

 # Ros and Robot control

+In this tutorial, we'll be making a robot that can be controlled via your keyboard and via a script file.

 1. Open a terminal / cmd, and `cd ` into the `2_keyboard_control_arm` folder.
 3. Run `docker build -f Dockerfile.build . -t usrc_tutorial_2_image`.
-    - You will need to have built the previous container to do this step.
+    - You will need to have built the previous image to do this step.
 4. Run the container, using `docker run --name=usrc_gazebo_container -p 5900:5900 -it usrc_tutorial_2_image:latest`.
     - You will likely need to run `docker container rm usrc_gazebo_container` to clean out the previous container.
 5. In DOCKER, open a shell and run `roslaunch keyboard_control_arm spawnBeamBalance.launch`.